 The Privacy Act provides for exemptions:

-- in relation to employee records (being records relating to a current or former employment relationship between the Group and the individual); and
+a. in relation to employee records (being records relating to a current or former employment relationship between the Group and the individual); and

-1. Collection of Personal Information
+1. Collection of Personal Information and other data

-The Group may collect personal information from you in a number of ways.
-These include, but are not limited to situations in which you set up an account with a company within the Group (for example a magazine or newspaper subscription), request to receive products or services from the Group, provide products or services to the Group, enter a competition or voting forum, utilise the Group’s services (including, but not limited to IPTV services, websites, mobile phone apps, blogs and online forums), complete a survey or questionnaire, or when you communicate with the Group by telephone, fax, writing, email, or any other electronic means.
+The Group may collect personal information about you in a number of ways.
+These include, but are not limited to situations in which you set up an account with a company within the Group (for example a newspaper subscription), request to receive products or services from the Group, provide products or services to the Group, enter a competition or voting forum, utilise the Group’s services (including, but not limited to IPTV services, websites, mobile phone apps, blogs and online forums), complete a survey or questionnaire, or when you communicate with the Group by telephone, fax, writing, email, or any other electronic means.

 The Group or its agents will generally collect personal information from you directly.
 For example, the Group may collect personal information when you subscribe to one of the Group’s publications, log on to a website or service by providing us with your email address and password, complete a survey, become a member, attend a function or event, enter a competition, make a purchase, provide a resume or enter an agreement.
 There may be other occasions when the Group sources personal information from third parties, such as from Google when you log on to a website or service using your Google ID, or from recruitment agencies when you apply for a position with us via a recruitment agency.

 You may choose to deal with the Group anonymously or under a pseudonym where lawful and practicable (i.e. provided we are still able to provide the relevant service or do business with you without that information).
 For example, it might not be practical to deal with you anonymously if we need to process a payment, delivery goods or services or send personalised communications to you.

-2. Use & Disclosure of Personal Information
+2. Use & Disclosure of Personal Information and other data

-In addition, the Group may use and disclose your personal information for purposes related to the initial purpose of collection if that other purpose would be within your reasonable expectations.
-Related purposes include analysing your personal information for the purpose of identifying and displaying content which may be of interest to you, referring you to products and services and/or production and broadcast activities and/or media activities that may be of benefit or interest to you, displaying targeted advertising based on those interests, improving our services, conducting research, contacting you, internal auditing and administration, adding your name to a guest list or invitation list, or assisting the Group to carry out auditing, administration, or product enhancement.
-Without limiting the foregoing, your personal information may be used to create an anonymous link to additional third party data (for example the data of our business partners) for the purpose of tailoring information you may be more interested in, and that link may be placed in cookies for the purpose of the Group and its business partners sending you targeted advertising when you use websites or other services over the internet, including those supplied to you by the Group as well as by third parties unaffiliated with the Group.
+In addition, the Group may use your personal information and other data for purposes related to the initial purpose of collection if that other purpose would be within your reasonable expectations.
+Related purposes include analysing your personal information for the purpose of identifying and displaying content which may be of interest to you, referring you to products and services and/or production and broadcast activities and/or media activities that may be of benefit or interest to you, displaying targeted advertising based on those interests, improving our services, conducting research, contacting you, internal auditing and administration, adding your name to a guest list or invitation list, assisting the Group to carry out auditing, administration, or product enhancement, or providing marketing information to you (as explained further in section 6 below).

-- required or authorised by law;
+a. required or authorised by law;

-- required in order to investigate an unlawful activity;
+b. required in order to investigate an unlawful activity;

-- required by an enforcement body for investigative activities; or
+c. required by an enforcement body for investigative activities; or

-- necessary to prevent a serious and imminent threat to a person's life, health or safety, or to public health or safety.
+d. necessary to prevent a serious and imminent threat to a person's life, health or safety, or to public health or safety.

 3. Collection, Use and Disclosure of records collected in the course of journalism